A complex of two Umbrian homes is pure paradise.

 If you’re looking at Italian homes for sale, what better setup than to have a main house with three bedrooms (easily sleeps six) and a conjoined, but independent guest house with a large master bedroom and a sleeping loft.
 Both houses were remodeled to fill the houses with light and to modernize systems and interiors.
-Like the surrounding homes in this hillside contadini community, called Martignano, the exteriors faithfully reflect the style and aesthetics of Umbrian farm homes.
-The houses are only a short distance from a small village in the valley.
+Like the surrounding homes in this hillside land working community, called Martignano, the exteriors faithfully reflect the style and aesthetics of Umbrian farm homes.
+The houses are only a short distance from a small village in the valley with two small alimentari (small grocers) and a rustic tavern featuring local fare.

 Tempt yourself by taking the visual tour of these houses offered below.